 Paradise Cave📍Km16 đường HCM Nhánh Tây., Sơn Trạch

-2️⃣ Visit Phong Nha Cave
+2️⃣ Take a Boat to Phong Nha Cave

-Phong Nha Cave is the easiest to explore in Phong Nha as the entrance is only a short boat ride away from the town centre.
+Phong Nha Cave is the easiest cave to explore in Phong Nha as the entrance is only a short boat ride away from the town centre.
 Take a boat down the river and inside Phong Nha cave, where you’ll be dropped off to wander back out of the cave past century-old stalagmites and stalactites.

 Phong Nha cave was discovered in the 1800s and is known as the longest river cave in the world.
 Along with other caves in the area, it was used to store supplies and as a hospital during the Vietnam-American war.